Threats shutter Catholic school at center of March video

 Phillips and his supporters blame the chaperones who took the students to Washington for a Right to Life March for failing to rein them in once the shouting started.

-The boy the Native American group was referring to is junior Nick Sandmann, who became the target of a lot of the outrage after he appeared to be grinning in Phillips’ face.
+Junior Nick Sandmann became the target of a lot of the outrage after he appeared to be grinning in Phillips’ face.

 Teens from confrontation video with Native American speak outJan.
 22, 201903:28